stefankarlsson1230/Lexicon-01-CSharp-Basics-Assignment-2/README.md

   - Each mathematical operation should be in its own method.
   - Addition and Subtraction should be able to handle any number of parameters
   - Use a loop and a menu system to keep the program running.

+## My comments
+The specification are a bit vague, but my implementation will handle addition, subtraction, multiplication and division. ex. a + b * c / d + e * f - g.
+I do not see any need for a variable number of parameters for the methods in my implementation.
+It could perhaps be useful in a simpler implementation where you only have one kind of operator at the time, ex. a - b - c - d.
+A variable number of parameters could be implemented with the param keyword and an array.